 Adopting the replicate BI approach as your standard, everyday methodology is somewhat analogous to carrying car insurance.
 No one ever intends to be involved in an auto accident, nor do we develop processes where we expect to routinely observe growth-positive results.
 Using triplicate BIs every day (as opposed to only in reaction/investigation) is preparation for the inevitable.
 If a growth-positive BI does show up, we are already prepared with the statistical analysis to evaluate the situation and no expensive retesting or revalidation will be needed to address this one, unexpected, potentially rogue, growth-positive biological indicator.

 US historical figure Benjamin Franklin is credited with coining the phrase, “‘an ounce of prevention is worth a pound of cure.’’
-In this scenario, every day use of triplicate BIs in your VHP cycle is that ‘‘ounce of prevention’’.
+In this scenario, everyday use of triplicate BIs in your VH2O2 cycle is that ‘‘ounce of prevention’’.

 1 Drinkwater J, Chewins J, Steele G. Biological indicators don’t lie, but in sporicidal gassing disinfection cycles do they sometimes confuse the truth?
 European Journal of Parenteral & Pharmaceutical Sciences 2009; 14(1): 5-11.

 2 Templeton P, Hillebrand J. Case Study: Isolator Sanitisation Cycle Development, Validation and Revalidation.